DTT2411/snow-depot/README.md

 **Example of "line too long" error**<br>
 ![Line too long error](readme_assets/img/line-too-long-error.jpg)

+## Features for future development
+The following features for future implementation are inspired by the "could have" user stories which are yet to be accomplished by the current version of the application.
+I have focussed on the following 3 improvements as I believe these would be the most immediately impactful for the functionality and user experience.<br>

+### Automatic removal of reservations after date has passed
+The current booking system and user experience would be significantly improved if past bookings were automatically removed from the database after the specified date has passed.
+Currently, past reservations are retained on the system and therefore stay present on the "My Bookings" page.

+### Additional front-end admin functionality
+The current site permits guests to create and manage bookings, however it would also be helpful to restuarant managers and administrators to have additional administrative features.
+Logged in administrators/superusers could have an admin-only page where they can view, organise (filter, sort, search) and manage all existing bookings from the front end, rather than having to use the default Django administration panel.

+### Develop model for restaurant information
+A new model could be created for `RestaurantInformation` and used to feed details such as opening times, contact info, etc. into templates with DTL where they are currently held as static text.
+Additionally, this could be fed into the bboking views and forms, where the restaurant opening times could be read as the limits for booking time inputs, rather than being static values added to widget attributes as they are currently.

 ## Key packages
 - **Django==4.2.23**: The framework used to build the application.